-295. In response, the price of Applied common stock fell \$0.09 per share, or 6.5%, from a closing price on December 4, 2024 of \$1.38 per share, to a closing price on December 5, 2024 of \$1.29 per share, on above average volume of more than five times the average trading volume of Applied common stock from the start of the Class period through November 27, 2024.
+In response, the price of Applied common stock fell \$0.09 per share, or 6.5%, from 323. a closing price on December 4, 2024 of \$1.38 per share, to a closing price on December 5, 2024 of \$1.29 per share, on above average volume of more than five times the average trading volume of Applied common stock from the start of the Class period through November 27, 2024.

-296. Other research analysts found the disclosure of the Warning Letter and its contents to be significant.
-On December 20, 2024, during pre-market hours, RBC Capital Markets analyst Brian Abrahams issued a research note lowering the price target for Applied from \$4.00 per share to \$1.50 per share, and stating "[t]he content of the FDA's recent Warning Letter raises additional questions about data integrity and increases overall risk to the company's govorestat development path across indications.
+- 324. Other research analysts found the disclosure of the Warning Letter and its contents to be significant.
+On December 20, 2024, during pre-market hours, RBC Capital Markets analyst Brian Abrahams issued a research note lowering the price target for Applied from \$4.00 per share to \$1.50 per share, and stating "[t]he content of the FDA's recent Warning Letter raises additional questions about data integrity and increases overall risk to the company's govorestat development path across indications. - 325.
+The fact that the Warning Letter revealed severe deviations from accepted practice on the part of Applied was further affirmed by later press coverage.
+On May 27, 2025, the Intercept published a scathing article on Applied's misconduct around the govorestat NDA.
+In that article, Professor Henry Greely, a renowned medical ethics expert and law professor at Stanford University stated, "It's certainly a serious problem for a company that doesn't report this [the Dosage Errors] fully to FDA."

-3. Dr. Shendelman Resigns as CEO, President, Secretary, and Chair of Applied
+3. Dr. Shendelman Steps Down as CEO, President, Secretary, and Chair of Applied

-297. On December 20, 2024, during pre-market hours, Applied issued a press release titled "Applied Therapeutics Appoints John H. Johnson as Executive Chairman" (the "12/20/2024 Press Release"), which announced that Dr. Shendelman had stepped down from her roles as President, CEO, Secretary, and Chair of the Board, and that Applied appointed John H. Johnson as Executive Chairman and Mr. Funtleyder as Interim CEO.
+326. On December 20, 2024, during pre-market hours, Applied issued a press release titled "Applied Therapeutics Appoints John H. Johnson as Executive Chairman" (the "12/20/2024 Press Release"), which announced that Dr. Shendelman had stepped down from her roles as President, CEO, Secretary, and Chair of the Board, and that Applied appointed John H. Johnson as Executive Chairman and Mr. Funtleyder as Interim CEO.
 These changes were accompanied by the withdrawal of the MAA for govorestat and a delay in the NDA submission for SORD Deficiency until after Q1 2025.